 Diagnosis of Chronic Lyme Disease

-In order to plan the right treatment for chronic Lyme disease, the patient undergoes a test to check antibody levels in the blood.
+To plan the proper treatment for chronic Lyme disease, the patient undergoes a test to check antibody levels in the blood.
 Antibodies are what the body produces when confronted with disease-causing bacteria.
-The two most commonly used blood tests are the enzyme-linked immunosorbent assay (ELISA) test and the Western blot test.
+The two most commonly used blood tests are the enzyme-linked immunosorbent assay (ELISA) and Western blot tests.

 Important points

-• Antibodies in a patient normally persist in the bloodstream for months or sometimes years after the initial infection is gone
+- Antibodies in a patient commonly persist in the bloodstream for months or sometimes years after the initial infection is gone.

-• Antibodies can also take several weeks to slowly develop, so some patients might test negative if recently infected
+- Antibodies can also take several weeks to develop slowly, so some patients might test negative if recently infected.

-• Some Lyme disease tests give results for two kinds of antibodies, IgG and IgM.
-A positive IgM results should be disregarded if the patient has been sick for longer than 30 days.
+- Some Lyme disease tests give results for two kinds of antibodies, IgG and IgM.
+A positive IgM result should be disregarded if the patient has been sick for over 30 days.

 Treatment of Chronic Lyme Disease

-For most patients, this early intervention requires a 2 to 3 week course of oral antibiotics.
-The three antibiotics generally used are amoxicillin, doxycycline and cefuroxime axetil.
-But actual treatment will depends on each person health and the types of symptoms being experienced.[4]
+For most patients, this early intervention requires a 2 to 3-week course of oral antibiotics.
+The three antibiotics generally used are amoxicillin, doxycycline, and cefuroxime axetil.
+However, treatment will depend on each person’s health and the symptoms experienced [4].

 Lyme Disease Breakthrough

-When it comes to treating persistent Lyme disease, stem cell therapy has quickly emerged as one of the most advanced treatments to date.
+Stem cell therapy has quickly emerged as one of the most advanced treatments for persistent Lyme disease.
 Since chronic Lyme disease exhibits many symptoms similar to autoimmune conditions, it is believed that stem cell therapy works by repairing and rejuvenating damaged cells, nerves, and tissues.
-Stem cell therapy is also gaining in popularity among physicians because it is a non-pharmaceutical based natural therapy as prolonged use of prescription medications and antibiotics can cause other complications.
+Stem cell research has also increased popularity among physicians because it is a non-pharmaceutical-based natural therapy, as prolonged prescription medications and antibiotics can cause other complications.

 What is CVID Syndrome?

-Common variable immunodeficiency or CVID is considered a primary immune deficiency disease and is characterized by very low levels of protecting antibodies which increases the risk of getting infections.
-The disease usually is diagnosed in adults, but can also occur in children.
-Patients with CVID , often have chronic ear infections, infections in the sinuses and respiratory infections that can lead to COPD or pulmonary fibrosis.
+Common variable immunodeficiency, or CVID, is considered a primary immune deficiency disease characterized by deficient levels of protecting antibodies, which increase the risk of infection.
+The disease is usually diagnosed in adults but can also occur in children.
+Patients with CVID often have chronic ear infections, sinus infections, and respiratory infections that can lead to COPD or pulmonary fibrosis.

 How MSC+ Stem Cells Can Reduce the Neurological Effects of Lyme Disease

-If left undiagnosed for too long, the neurological effects of Lyme disease can be difficult to treat with conventional medicine.
+If left undiagnosed for too long, the neurological effects of Lyme disease can be challenging to treat with conventional medicine.
 But the real tragedy is the life-altering difficulties these symptoms can cause those afflicted and their loved ones.
-However, regenerative medical techniques like stem cell therapy is opening up promising possibilities for those suffering from neurological Lyme disease symptoms.
+However, regenerative medical techniques like stem cell therapy are opening up promising possibilities for those suffering from neurological Lyme disease symptoms.

 Stem cells are a natural product of the body.
 Among their functions, stem cells are what the body uses to help heal tissue and organ damage.
-For example, when you experience a cut to the skin, stem cells are the cellular “EMS” and “medical crews” that help in the healing of tissue and blood vessels.
+For example, when you experience a cut to the skin, stem cells are the cellular “EMS” and “medical crews” that help heal tissue and blood vessels.
 They also promote the healing of muscles and stimulate cell re-growth.
-Stem cells have also been shown to be highly effective in the treatment of neurological conditions such as brain injuries, ALS, MND and multiple sclerosis.
+Stem cells have also been shown to be highly effective in the treatment of neurological conditions such as brain injuries, ALS, MND, and multiple sclerosis.

 Benefits of Stem Cells for Lyme Disease

-The long-term effects of Lyme disease are hard to address and just as difficult to live with, which is why stem cell therapy for Lyme disease offers such a promising solution for immunomodulatory and reversal of immunosuppressive effects.
-The Borrelia bacterias effect on an adaptive immune is due largely to its ability to evade our immune system checkpoints by hiding in protected niches in the body such intracellular compartments and biofilms.
+The long-term effects of Lyme disease are complex to address and just as challenging to live with, which is why stem cell therapy for Lyme disease offers such a promising solution for immunomodulatory and reversal of immunosuppressive effects.
+Borrelia bacteria’s impact on an adaptive immune is mainly due to its ability to evade our immune system checkpoints by hiding in protected niches in the body such as intracellular compartments and biofilms.

-Lyme disease is also associated with killing of circulating lymphocytes and immunodeficiency syndromes, because humoral immunity and immunoglobulin production has been suppressed after a Borrelia burgdorferi infection.
+Lyme disease also destroys circulating lymphocytes and immunodeficiency syndromes because humoral immunity and immunoglobulin production have been suppressed after a Borrelia burgdorferi infection.
 Other infections like Mycoplasma and Bartonella (bartonellosis) are also frequently associated with immunological dysfunctions.
-Mycoplasmas are also often found to interact with B cells in the body and affects the production of antibodies.[5]
+Mycoplasmas are also often found to interact with B cells in the body and affect the production of antibodies.[5]

-Stem cells Lyme disease therapy is focused on new applications for these powerhouse cells that can help all the Lyme disease patients who suffered advanced cases and are now left with life-altering effects.
-Stem cells being used in testing for Lyme disease cell therapy can be taken from the patient’s own body or matched to the patient so there is little to no risk of negative side effects of the therapy.
+Stem cells Lyme disease therapy is focused on new applications for these powerhouse cells that can help all the patients who have suffered advanced cases and are now left with life-altering effects.
+Stem cells being used in testing for Lyme disease cell therapy can be taken from the patient’s own body or matched to the patient, so there is little to no risk of adverse side effects of the treatment.

 The Outlook of Living with Chronic Lyme Disease

-The majority of patients diagnosed with chronic Lyme disease will eventually recover from their symptoms.
-It is not unusual for people to experience them for months and sometimes years.
-However, the advancements being made in regenerative medicine methods like stem cell therapy point to speedier recoveries for many people.
+Most patients diagnosed with chronic Lyme disease will eventually recover from their symptoms.
+It is not unusual for people to experience them for months and sometimes years—however, advancements in regenerative medicine methods like stem cell therapy point to speedier recoveries for many people.

 Preventing Lyme Disease